gclayburg/synology-diskstation-scripts/README.md

 2016-09-17  Fixed issue [#11](https://github.com/gclayburg/synology-diskstation-scripts/issues/11) Serial # is now updated for DNS zone master forward and reverse files

+2017-02-22 Fixed issue [#19](https://github.com/gclayburg/synology-diskstation-scripts/issues/19) S99pollDHCP.sh now has a "status" command and also handles the situation where multiple poll-dhcp-changes.sh process may have been erroneously running

 ####Deployment

 You will need to: